What Are Alternative Pro-forms?

 Alternative Words

-Because of their meaning, some determiners, pronouns, and adverbs are usually used in alternative contexts.
+Because of their meaning, some determiners, pronouns, and adverbs are usually used to present alternatives and options.
 Let's have a look:

 3. another